rotsehub/rotseana/doc/README.rst

 Parameters
 ----------

 -e  error with with a float value.
--c or --coord  coordinates with a string "".
+-c  (--coord) coordinates with a string "".
 Do not use any spaces and use a capital "J" at the beginning.
--f or --file   the file(s) that the data will be extracted from.
+-f  (--file) the file(s) that the data will be extracted from.

 To run
 ------